MJoergen/65c02/README.md

 Beware, the 65C02 CPU expects the output from the RAM to be ready on the next clock cycle, which is essentially the same as requiring a combinatorial read from memory.
-In my test, I've clocked the Block RAM (outside the CPU) using an inverted clock, so essentially the timing requirement is half a clock period, i.e. 20 ns.
+In applications, one option is to clock the Block RAM (outside the CPU) using an inverted clock, so essentially the timing requirement is half a clock period, i.e. 20 ns.